Which Scrum Master Certification Do I Choose? Scrum Alliance vs ScrumSTUDY vs Scrum.org

 Scrum Master Certification

-Scrum Master Certification adds credibility to this position and many organizations look for this additional qualification as insurance of a job candidate’s knowledge in this approach.
+A Scrum Master Certification adds credibility to this position and many organizations look for this additional qualification as insurance of a job candidate’s knowledge in this approach.
 But benefits to certification go both ways.
 Scrum Master Certification increases earning potential of project managers.
 In fact, Scrum Masters in the U.S. can look to earn an annual average of $97k, while traditional project managers without certifications tend to cap off at an annual average of $75k.

 Origins: The Agile Manifesto